Problems with renting and energy bills

 You don't need your landlord's permission to change your meter.
 Your landlord can make you change your meter back when you move out.

-If your rented home isn't energy efficient
+If your rented home is not energy efficient

 An EPC gives details of the energy efficiency of the property and comes with a report about how it can be improved.
 These improvements might make your home warmer and could reduce your energy bills.